The 2023 Transformation Tool Contest (TTC) seeks your own

 spins of four interesting model transformation problems.
 The

 immediately followed by a round of open peer reviewing.
 As in

 previous editions, solution descriptions will be published in

 collaboration for producing a per-case journal article.

 The aim of this event is to compare the expressiveness, the usability and the performance of graph, model and program transformation tools along a number of selected case studies.
 A deeper understanding of the relative merits of different tool features will help to further improve transformation tools and to indicate open problems.

-The following challenging case studies have been selected:
+The following case studies have been selected:

 The case description, supporting resources, and discussion between solution developers are hosted at the source code repositories linked to above.
-Please note that these repositories are in draft form until 28th April: you can expect to see some small changes to the cases until then.

 Immediately after the submission deadline, please note solution developers will be asked to participate in a round of open review of other solutions.
-Therefore, we ask that all solution developers are available in the period 2nd to 11th June 2017 to participate in these discussions.
+Therefore, we ask that all solution developers are available in the period 29th June to 13th July 2023 to participate in these discussions.

-For TTC 2017 there will be several publication opportunities:
+For TTC 2023 there will be several publication opportunities: